bcgov/sso-switchover-agent/ssl-renewal/Readme.md

 # The SSL Cert renewal process.

 ## Steps
- - Create the iStore Request for a new cert
+ - Create the myservice request for a new cert
  - Generate the cert singing request in the `./env/<<namepace>>/` folder.
-Submit to iStore and wait for certificates to be issued.
+Submit to myservice and wait for certificates to be issued.
- - Create the Openshift Secret from those values in Gold and GoldDR
  - Run the bash script `update_route_credentials.sh` to upgrade the certs.

 ## Create the iStore Request for a new cert